Wplace: Tributes

-Following the death of Grass Wonder, fans of Uma Musume: Pretty Derby on Wplace created a tribute to the horse in the Philippines, around San Pablo, with a large mural consisting of a pixel recreation of the character Grass Wonder in Uma Musume, holding a bouquet of flowers against a blue sky backdrop, with the message "Farewell, Grass Wonder".
+Following the death of Grass Wonder, fans of Umamusume: Pretty Derby on Wplace created a tribute to the horse in the Philippines, around San Pablo, with a large mural consisting of a pixel recreation of the character Grass Wonder in Umamusume, holding a bouquet of flowers against a blue sky backdrop, with the message "Farewell, Grass Wonder."
 Tributes were also drawn in the Alpes-Maritimes department following the death of the French streamer Jean Pormanove.

 Voids

 Voiding refers to the act of coloring a part of the game map using a solid color (usually black), in order to create an area with a monochromatic color, either as a background or as a piece of its own without artwork overlaying it.
 It is a practice carried over from the spiritual predecessor, r/place, into Wplace.
-In Wplace, due to the nature of the canvas as a world map so voids aim to cover an entire region, country, or other specific area.
+In Wplace, due to the nature of the canvas being a world map, voids aim to cover an entire region, country, or other specific area.
 Typically, this is done collaboratively, through the in-game alliances system.
 However, it can also be done by individual users without the help of other users.

-In the predecessor, r/place, the limited space forced players to cover existing artworks for their own artwork to survive, similarly to the void.
-In comparison, due to the much larger size of the Wplace canvas, this is unnecessary.
-To protect the artwork of its users, the rules of Wplace used to state that voiding was prohibited.
-However, due to the growing demand to allow it, Wplace updated their rules to allow a limited form of voiding that protects artwork, allowing voiding only in the case of existing artwork not being covered.
-Despite the rules, this didn't stop voids from taking over parts of the map and actively forcibly prevent the creation of new artworks, which has led to many users who use voiding to destroy artwork to temporary suspensions or permanent bans.
-In one notable case, Andorra was entirely covered by a black and purple void.

-Controversies

 Voids, like artworks on the site, are typically placed in populated areas and other areas that receive a lot of attention.
-The existence of voids is linked to destruction and griefing (the act of purposefully degrading or destroying someone else's work) because of the numerous instances in which black voids have been used to destroy artwork.

-Today, according to the website's Code of Conduct, voiding is allowed as long as it doesn't covers or destroys artworks.
+The existence of voids is linked to destruction, because of the numerous instances in which black voids have been used to destroy artwork.
+Today, according to the website's Code of Conduct, voiding is allowed as long as it does not cover or destroy artworks.

 Media activism

 Video game–related activism

-Wplace was also used as an attempt of fans to communicate with corporations, such as through creating art in the location of the company's offices.
-Several fans of the series Dragon Age used Wplace to protest disallowing its developer BioWare from creating remastered versions of their games.
+Wplace has been used as an attempt by video game fans to communicate with corporations through creating art, often in the location of the company's offices.
+One instance was with fans of the sandbox game Hytale creating a large-scale artwork with the message "#Save Hytale" in Riot Games' headquarters in Santa Monica, California, in protest of the game's cancellation.
+Several fans of the series Dragon Age used the site to protest EA disallowing the game's developer BioWare from creating remastered versions of their games.
+The fans use Kirkwall, which shares the same name as the main setting of Dragon Age II to create artworks featuring anti-EA sentiment and boys' love culture.